harguss/ux-reading-notes/README.md

 #### A/B testing:
 Comparing two versions of a web page to see which one converts users more.
 This is a great way to test button placements, colors, banners, and other elements in your UI.

+### UX Design Framework
+In the world of UX design, a framework is a conceptual tool that provides guidance on the best practices and processes for solving  problems and building solutions that solve the problems of real users.
+Frameworks provide structure for the design process and foster collaboration, which can spark innovations.
+Most UX designers follow a specific framework or process when approaching their work, from the first idea all the way through to the final launch of a product.